 - 1.1 Contract Standing Orders (CSO's) are a framework of rules, which must be adhered to when purchasing goods, services, works, income generating contracts or disposing of Council property.
 These Contract Standing Orders1 have been established to ensure that the Council is compliant with UK legislation, follows best practise and achieves best value for money in its procurement activities.
 Contract Standing Orders do not apply to employment contracts or contracts for sale or purchase of land or buildings2. - 1.2 Contract Standing Orders promote good purchasing practice, public accountability, and data transparency requirements and help protect officers from any complaints.
 Following the rules are the best defence against any possible allegations that a purchase or disposal has been made incorrectly or inappropriately. - 1.3 Officers responsible for purchasing goods, services, works, income generating contracts or disposing of Council property are bound by and have a duty to read and be familiar with Contract Standing Orders.
 Contract Standing Orders lay down minimum requirements.
 A more thorough procedure may be appropriate for a particular contract. - 1.4 Officers must ensure that any necessary pre-purchasing steps have been taken.
-This may include: - conducting a value for money review - drafting a business case, - conducting pre procurement market engagement - considering any workforce implications including TUPE - health and safety and business continuity requirements - reporting a Key Decision to Executive - Equality Impact Assessment - Section 20 considerations if housing - Collaboration opportunities - 1.5 Unless an exemption provided for in Section 3 has been approved, it is a disciplinary matter to fail to comply with Contract Standing Orders. - Contract Standing Orders should be read in conjunction with the Financial Regulations 1.6 as appropriate.
-Contract Standing Orders will be reviewed and updated on a periodic basis (the latest version will be held on the intranet under staff info/procurement). - 1.7 Officers must also ensure that any agents or consultants acting on their behalf in purchasing or disposal matters also comply with the Council's Contracts Standing Orders, Financial Regulations and with all UK and European Union (EU) binding legal requirements. - 1.8 Contracts mean any arrangement under which the Council pays or receives money or equivalent value for: - a) goods; - b) services; - c) works: - d) all types of disposals (excluding land and buildings); and, - e) hire, rental or lease agreements.
+This may include: - conducting a value for money review - drafting a business case, - conducting pre procurement market engagement - considering any workforce implications including TUPE - health and safety and business continuity requirements - reporting a Key Decision to Executive - Equality Impact Assessment - Section 20 considerations if housing - Collaboration opportunities - considering Social Value - 1.5 Unless an exemption provided for in Section 3 has been approved, it is a disciplinary matter to fail to comply with Contract Standing Orders.
+Responsibility for compliance rests with everyone who carries out procurement of goods, services or works (including contracts for consultancy) for or on behalf of the Council.
+The ultimate responsibility for identifying the need to start a procurement, creating the procurement, managing it through its contract term and requirement to reproduce rests with the Head of Service or Assistant Director for the relevant area. - 1.6 Contract Standing Orders should be read in conjunction with the Financial Regulations as appropriate.
+Contract Standing Orders will be reviewed and updated on a periodic basis (the latest version will be held on the intranet under staff info/procurement). - 1.7 Officers must also ensure that any agents or consultants acting on their behalf in purchasing or disposal matters also comply with the Council's Contracts Standing Orders, Financial Regulations and with all UK and European Union (EU) binding legal requirements. - 1.8 Contracts mean any arrangement under which the Council pays or receives money or equivalent value for:

-1 Referred to from now on throughout this document as Contract Standing Orders
+&lt;sup>1 Referred to from now on throughout this document as Contract Standing Orders

-2 Contact the Recruitment Officer regards employee contracts and the Estates Manager regards contracts for sale of land.
+&lt;sup>2 Contact the Recruitment Officer regards employee contracts and the Estates Manager regards contracts for sale of land.